not-surt/GfxPaint/README.md

 Philosophy
 ----------
--   Multi-sindow, multi-document, multi-editor.
+-   Multi-window, multi-document, multi-editor.
 -   All image editing performed on GPU.
 -   Full blending functionality in indexed images using real-time quantisation.
--   Modeless tool invocation as well as regular modal tool selection. eg. hold P key to draw with single pixel brush and release to return to previous tool. eg. hold S and R keys when you want to draw a single grid aligned rectangle.
+-   Modeless tool invocation as well as traditional modal tool selection. eg. hold P key to draw with single pixel brush and release to return to previous tool. eg. hold S and R keys when you want to draw a single grid aligned rectangle.
 -   Mixed image format scenes.
 Can have different image formats for each buffer.
 Can mix and match indexed and truecolour buffers.